nigelhorne/gedcom/README.md

     -v: verbose - for debugging
     -w: print warning about inconsistent data - a sort of lint for Gedcom files
     -W: don't colorize warning output
+    -x: prints a list of towns in a format suitable to import into a google map
     -y: year for -H calendar

 ## Bugs